BackSlasher/blog.backslasher.net/content/job-guide.md

 In my book, "passing" is when you get an offer.
 Nothing short of it.

 ### Coordinate your offer window
-Usually, each offer has a time window (you should ask if you don't know it)
+Usually, each offer has a time window (you should ask if you don't know it).
+Try to time it so you'll have several offers in the same window.
+Otherwise, you'd have the [Secretary problem](https://en.wikipedia.org/wiki/Secretary_problem), which is a tough problem to solve.